12.04.2025

 From 1910 to 1916, he was a regular member of Papa Jack Laine band.
-Nick was not considered a virtuoso at the time; hence, he was able to play several concerts in a row on the same day.
+At the time, Nick was not considered a virtuoso musician, but he already possessed the ability to play several concerts in a row on the same day.

-More than likely, it happened because the music was danceable, cheerful, hot and jazzy.
+In 1916, Nick LaRocca was invited to work in Chicago with Johnny Stein band.
+This group turned to become the famous “Original Dixieland Jass Band” (O.D.J.B.).
+The name was then amended to "Jazz".
+Due to their concert activities, the first commercially released jazz recording in New York, “Livery Stable Blues”, appeared in 1917.
+This piece was a hit and the band became famous due to it.
+More than likely, it happened due to the fact that the music was danceable, cheerful, hot and jazzy.
 The musicians played as fast as they could.
 The recording director insisted on it, since two pieces had to be placed on one side.
 “Livery Stable Blues” was particularly funny.
-The jazzmen imitated animals on their instruments: the cornet "roared" like a horse, the clarinet "crowed" like a rooster.
-The record sold over a hundred thousand copies.
+The jazzmen imitated animals with their instruments: the cornet "roared" like a horse, the clarinet "crowed" like a rooster.
+The circulation of this record exceeded one hundred thousand copies.

 In the mid-1920s, La Rocca suffered a nervous breakdown and withdrew from music.
 He returned to Louisiana, gave up music and was engaged in the construction business.